gshipley/backToTheFuture/data.md

 - **Coolant:** Change every 2 years.
 - **Battery Check:** Regularly check for corrosion and proper connection.

-## Fun Fact
+## Fun Facts

-The DeLorean DMC-12 was originally intended to have a mid-engine layout, but this was later changed to a rear-engine layout due to design and cost constraints.
+- The DeLorean DMC-12 was originally intended to have a mid-engine layout, but this was later changed to a rear-engine layout due to design and cost constraints.
+- The DeLorean time machine special edition can time travel by accelerating to 88 miles per hour.

 ## Conclusion